Error 204 when trying to delete a custom workflow via the VMware Aria Automation Orchestrator API

 Cause

-This issue is most commonly caused when a package is created with only the 'v' allow operation.
+This issue is most commonly caused when a package is created without 'e' allow operation.

 Resolution